-There are many ways to finance a business, but each of them come with inherent pros and cons.
-Below are all the ways to finance a business as well as the things you need to consider with each financing option.
+Read on to learn about all the ways to finance a business, along with the important things you need to consider with each financing option.

 One way to finance a business is by bootstrapping it with your own money.
 The benefit of this is that you will not have to pay interest to anyone and there aren’t any hoops you have to jump through to access the money.
 However, this can be a problem if you do not have a lot of money saved.
 If you use your savings now and later your business runs into cash flow problems, you won’t be able to dip into your savings to bail yourself out.

 Another bootstrapping option is to use the equity you have in any assets you may own.
 For example, you can get a home equity line of credit or borrow money from your retirement account.
 These options have more hoops you have to jump through than simply taking money from a savings account, and you will be charged interest and fees.
 There may be more money available for you to access, but there is also a higher cost to this money.